 COVID-19 Early Detection Program

 For the spring semester, MSU will require participation in the COVID-19 Early Detection Program for students living on campus and undergraduate students coming to campus during the spring semester due to, for example, in-person classes, labs or work.
-Residents will complete their Spring 2021 Housing Contract and the COVID-19 Early Detection Program consent form prior to arrival to campus.
+Residents will complete their COVID-19 Early Detection Program consent form prior to arrival to campus.
+The form also asks you to verify that you received the flu vaccine as required this spring, or to share if you are exempt from the requirement.
+The COVID-19 Early Detection program has developed a set of frequently asked questions if you are seeking more information.

 Residential and Hospitality Services has announced the decision to develop isolation and quarantine housing for on-campus residents, should students need it this fall.
 Currently students who need to isolate or quarantine will either remain in their private rooms or utilize the Kellogg Hotel and Conference Center, if they do not choose to return to their permanent residence.